 Branden is a 2nd year archaeology PhD student under the co-supervision of Edward Swenson and Edward Banning.
 This is his 2nd year as Graduate Student Union (GSU) representative on the AGSU.
 Branden also serves as Academic and Funding Commission (Divisions 1 and 2) on the GSU Executive Committee, as well as a graduate student representative on the Arts and Science Council.
 Branden's main research interests include archaeometallurgy; archaeometry; the archaeology of technology; craft production; and the intersection of technology, ritual, and socio-political landscapes.
 Branden's doctoral research focuses on the origins and development of arsenic bronze technologies on the north coast of Peru, as well as the role of these technologies within wide-scale shifts in the socio-political landscape of the region during the Middle Horizon Period (600 - 1000 CE).
 He can be contacted at firstname.lastname@example.org.

 Taylor is a second year PhD student under the supervision of Max Friesen.
 As a North American archaeologist working in both the Canadian Arctic and the Eastern Woodlands, her research focuses on human-environment interactions through the use of GIS, remote sensing, and geophysical prospection.
 She can be reached at email@example.com.

 The computers coordinator is responsible for the maintenance of the AGSU computer lab, as well as the general upkeep/upgrading of related equipment.
-The communications coordinator is in charge of updating the AGSU website with meeting minutes, event notices, and grad student bios.

 Computer Coordinator: Robert Martin